open-voice-interoperability/docs-archived/Privacy Guidelines and Capabilities.md

 ## Legal Disclaimer

 The Privacy & Security Work Group of the Open Voice Network has developed this document as a guide for understanding and addressing privacy risks, values, guidelines, and capabilities unique to voice technologies.
 We respect, however, that privacy legislation and regulation may differ by country and locale; guidelines and capabilities recommended in this document may be superseded by prevailing law and custom.
-The Open Voice Network recommends that legal review and consultation precede any specific implematation of privacy policies and capabilities recommended in this document.
+The Open Voice Network recommends that legal review and consultation precede any specific implementation of privacy policies and capabilities recommended in this document.

 ## **Voice Assistant System Overview**